-Even though the number of admissions processed has decreased over the past five years, the average population has remained steady as shown in the chart below.
-In FY15 the center averaged 9.8 residents per day and had a total of 3568 bed days.
-The slight increase in average population over the last four years can be attributed to an increase in resident's average lengths of stay and the center accepting more adult waiver juveniles from the Scott County Jail.
+In FY16 the center averaged 11.5 residents per day and had a total of 4211 bed days.
+The increase in average population over the last year can be attributed to an increase in resident's average lengths of stay and the center accepting more adult waiver juveniles from the Scott County Jail.